LukasWoodtli/WebPage/content/pages/recruiters_headhunters.md

 ## Musts:

 - Embedded Software: I prefer Firmware development to programming of PC or server applications.
+It doesn't need to be only Embedded Software development but it needs to be part of the job.
 - C/C++: I like C but C++ is even better.
 There must be at least some C++ development involved.
 - Working site in Zürich or near (max.
 30 minutes by public transport): I just don't like to lose too much time commuting.
 - Possibility to work part time (80%): This is an absolute must.
 I have a family that I need to take care of.